Tooth bonding in Ottawa Ontario

-- Discolored teeth: Deep stains that aren’t causing damage, like white spots on teeth, can be covered with bonding.
+- Discoloured teeth: Deep stains that aren’t causing damage, like white spots on teeth, can be covered with bonding.

-- Misshapen teeth: We can shape your shorter teeth to match neighboring teeth for a more even smile.
+- Misshapen teeth: We can shape your shorter teeth to match neighbouring teeth for a more even smile.

 - Chipped Teeth: Teeth that have been chipped in an accident can be fixed with ease.